binnes/esp8266Workshop/en/part4/TRAINING.md

 - temperature.
 The temperature value
 - humidity.
 The humidity value

-To get the data into the database we will create a Node-RED flow, but will only connect up the database when we want data to be written.
+To get the data into the database we will create a Node-RED flow, but will only connect up the database when we want data to be recorded.

 ## Node-RED flow to create the training data